vegaprotocol/documentation/versioned_docs/version-v0.72/tutorials/proposals/new-successor-market-proposal.md

 In the tabs below you'll see:

 * Annotated example describing what each field is for
-* JSON example that can be submitted with the [governance dApp ↗](https://governance.fairground.wtf/proposals/propose/raw)
+* JSON example that can be shared with the community and submitted with the [governance dApp ↗](https://governance.vega.xyz/proposals/propose/raw)
 * Command line examples for different operating systems

 **Replace the example data with the relevant details before submitting.**